 Lipemia interferes with chemistry tests by the following mechanisms:

 - Light scattering: Results in falsely increased absorbance readings of some analytes, particularly those that are endpoint reactions that are not blanked, e.g. total bilirubin, resulting in high concentrations of bilirubin.
 This is method dependent (lipemia minimally affects bilirubin results from the analyzer used at Cornell University).

-- Volume displacement/solvent exclusion: This falsely decreases values of some analytes, e.g. electrolytes (mostly sodium and chloride, but also potassium to a lesser extent).
+- Volume displacement/solvent exclusion: This falsely decreases values of some analytes, e.g. electrolytes (mostly sodium and chloride, which are decreased proportionately, but also potassium to a lesser extent).

 - Hemolysis: Hemolysis of erythrocytes is enhanced in the presence of lipemia.
 This can affect results of individual tests (particularly end point reactions that are not blanked), because hemoglobin will absorb at wavelengths used to detect reactions in the analyzer.

 At Cornell University, we generally try to minimize artifactual changes in laboratory results from lipemia.
 This is done by refrigerating and centrifuging the plasma/serum at high-speed, which forms a fat layer at the top of the sample.
 The less lipemic plasma below the fat layer is aspirated from the tube and used for analysis.
 Chemical clearing methods are unreliable and may affect laboratory results in other ways, so they are generally not used to clear lipemic plasma.
 Note that triglyceride measurements must be performed on un-adulterated samples, because otherwise values will be falsely decreased if the fat layer is not included in the analysis.
 See individual test results for more details on how lipemia interferes with results, with the methods used at Cornell University.